Schedule Service

 Your air conditioner should operate with a consistent, low hum.
 If you suddenly hear loud or unusual sounds, pay attention.
 Noises like banging, rattling, or screeching often indicate that a mechanical part, like the compressor or a fan belt, is broken or loose.
 These issues need to be addressed right away to prevent a chain reaction of damage.
 Similarly, strange odors are a red flag.
 A burning smell could signal an electrical problem, while a musty scent might mean mold is growing inside your ductwork.
 Don’t ignore what your senses are telling you; these are clear signs that your system needs a professional inspection.

-Safety Risks: Leaks, Electrical Issues, and High Humidity
+Spotting Safety Hazards: Leaks, Sparks, and Humidity

 Some AC problems can pose risks to your home and family.
 If you see water pooling around your indoor unit, it could cause water damage and create a slip hazard.
 An even bigger concern is a refrigerant leak, which is harmful to your system and the environment.
 Electrical issues, like your AC frequently tripping the circuit breaker, also require immediate attention to prevent a potential fire hazard.
 Another sign of trouble is if your home feels sticky and humid even when the AC is running.
 Your system is supposed to dehumidify the air, so high humidity means it isn’t working correctly.
 Improving your home’s air quality products can help, but first, a technician needs to fix the root cause.